juliuscaesarson/Restaurant-Reservation-Analysis/README.md

 Restaurant Reservation Analysis

 In this project, I analyzed a data set containing historical reservations for a fine-dining restaurant that is stored in the file “restaurant history data.csv”.
-This restaurant only accepts reservations booked online and hence does accept walk in customers.
+This restaurant only accepts reservations booked online and hence does not accept walk in customers.
 Each row in this data corresponds to a booked reservation.
 The columns have the following meaning:

 • reservation date: The date that the reservation was booked for.
 In other words, this is the date when the customer will dine.
 • reservation time: The time that the reservation was booked for.